guguji666666/GJS-MDC-Tips/JIT VM access/README.md

 }
 ```

-#### If you want the user to request JIT to `specified VM` only, then
+#### If you want the user to request JIT to `specified VM` only, then we need to create 2 custom roles
-Create custom role 1 for network permission at subscription level
+`Custom role 1` for network permission at subscription level
 ```json
 {
     "Name":  "JIT Full network",